Board of Trustees Meeting Minutes

 c.
 Joint Meeting of Fiscal Policy and Facilities Policy Committees

-- Authorization to Seek Legislative Authority to Acquire and Dispose
+- Authorization to Seek Legislative Authority to Acquire and Dispose of Property

 Joint Committee Chair Robert Erickson reported that the joint Fiscal Policy and Facilities Policy Committees approved the authorization to seek legislative authority to acquire and dispose of property and recommended it for board approval.